What is the typical daily schedule?

 Where is the nearest health center?

-When we are at the coffee cooperative, the nearest hospital is in Antigua, about 25 minutes away, and when we are at Lake Atitlán, the closest hospital is in Sololá, about 60 minutes away.
+When we are at Lake Atitlán, the closest hospital is in Sololá, about 60-90 minutes away.
+When we are in Antigua, the closest hospital is 30 minutes away.
 If a situation arises beyond what can be treated locally, participants will be evacuated for medical treatment.
 While limited international emergency medical insurance for each participant is included in the cost of this trip, parents are ultimately responsible for all related costs of medical treatment including co-pays and/or any balances that insurance does not cover.

 Can the program accommodate specific diets?